BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 !enc(112, nil, ["Old", "Good"], "Darchlight Manor (Interior)")

+We will want Sinistea for an in-game trade a bit later on.

 The first room contains a hidden *Ghost Gem*.
 A room on the bottom right contains a hidden *Blue Shard* and *Full Heal*.
 Exit to an outside area containing a hidden *Big Mushroom* and *Dark Gem*.

 Back inside, enter the room in the top right.
 Pick up the *Old Gateau* and hidden *Health Feather*.
 The room at the top contains a hidden *Revival Herb*.
 Finally, enter the room on the left.
 Above is *5 Exp.
 Candy L* and *Blue Shard*.
 Outside, you can use the Darchlight Mirror to create a bridge to a hidden *Ghost Gem*.
 In the top room is a hidden *Spell Tag*.